 - Incentive and commission management (FS-ICM): Communication happens via the PFO (position assignment).
 Distribution plans have to be exported finally to FS-ICM to regulate the amounts that an agent or manager gets.

 FS-PM allows full customer-specific customization and configuration on the FS-PM basis module.
-It can map process chains in real-time and provides suitable sample content with cross-line of business basis processes.
-Standard templates and classes are available for different processes, products and insurance mathematics in line of business Life and P&C.
+It can map process chains in real-time and provides suitable sample content with a cross-line of business basis processes.
+Standard templates and classes are available for different processes, products, and insurance mathematics in line with business Life and P&C.

 As FS-PM is built on framework driven architecture, it makes it more flexible and accessible from customer’s perspective.
-The framework that’s used in policy management is Policy based Technology (PBT) which is 4-layers architecture and makes it possible to create/change/delete entities, fields and screens across FS-PM system providing better controllability and extensibility.
+The framework that’s used in policy management is Policy-based Technology (PBT) which is 4-layers architecture and makes it possible to create/change/delete entities, fields, and screens across the FS-PM system providing better controllability and extensibility.

 Policy Management system also makes it really flexible for Product configuration and maintenance with In-force business Configurator (IFBC) available within the package.